-We recognize that parents and legal guardians have the primary responsibility for ensuring the health of their children.
+We recognize that parents and legal guardians are responsible for ensuring their children's health.
 We recommend that all medication be given at home but realize that the health and well-being of some children require that they receive medication during school hours.